k-cybulski/sigman-project/README.md

 # sigman-project
-The goal of this project is the creation of a free and open multichannel digital signal analysis library **sigman** as well as a GUI application **QtSigman** to work along with it.
+The goal of this project is the creation of a free, open and well documented multichannel digital signal analysis library **sigman** that is easily extendable by external procedures, as well as a GUI application **QtSigman** to go along with it.

 ## Installation
 ### Requirements